 Secure and user-friendly age-verification technology is a novel advance in the smoke-free product category and requires strong collaboration with information technology service providers and owners of various software applications.
 Our teams are reaching out to the main hardware and software players in these industries to ensure that best-in-class technology is available for PMI’s smoke-free products and the category in general.

-As described, PMI has a robust infrastructure for monitoring compliance with our Principles and Practices.
+As described, PMI has a robust infrastructure for monitoring compliance with our policies.

 In May 2021, we introduced two new Marketing Codes and implementation guidelines and will implement these with a full training program for all PMI employees directly involved in developing or deploying consumer-focused product, packaging, marketing, and sales initiatives, as well as all third parties engaged by PMI to conduct those activities.
 We will roll out the Marketing Codes and implementation guidelines during 2021 to allow the organization to embed the principles in the Codes into PMI’s sales and marketing practices.
 We are planning to publish the two Codes externally in 2022.

 As a leading manufacturer of tobacco and nicotine products, we have a critical role to play in guarding against youth access to our products.
 This is a role we take seriously.
 We will continue to deploy measures to age-verify consumers through channels ranging from PMI-owned and operated e-commerce platforms and boutiques to third-party online marketplaces and retailers.
 While the level of control we have over these channels varies, it is critically important that, even where our influence is limited, we use our best efforts to guard against youth access to our products.